finagle/finch/docs/route.md

 ```
 #### Extractors

-Things are getting interesting with extractors, i.e, `Router[N]`s.
+Things are getting interesting with extractors, i.e, `Router[A]`s.
 There are just four base extractors available for
 integer, string, boolean and long values.

 ```scala